All Episodes

 Well, let's see the footage.

-They know there's a big event there that day.
+So, here's so, here's an obvious question: Campus Security has security footage, they know there's a big event there that day.

-As soon as that guy went onto the roof, somebody should have been over there investigating.
+Somebody should have been over there investigating.

-So it's like, how does I mean, I guess you could say the guy monitoring the security cameras looked away to grab a coffee?
+So, it's like, how does I mean, I guess you could say the guy monitoring the security cameras looked away to grab a coffee?

-I mean, okay, I suppose it's plausible at some degree, but it's just like once you get to all these different degrees of plausibility, eventually it almost reaches an unbelievable uh number of impossibilities happening here.
+I mean, okay, I suppose it's plausible at some degree, but it's just like once you get to all these different degrees of plausibility, eventually it almost reaches an unbelievable number of impossibilities happening here.

-Yeah, because what you're doing now is every single you're checking off all these things that could go wrong, and they all went wrong, and it just what is the give me uh a plausible you know, number saying that that's that's probable that could happen, that could happen, that could happen.
+Yeah, because what you're doing now is every single you're checking off all these things that could go wrong and they all went wrong.

 So, campus, right?